zlsa/spacex-reddit-wiki/source/faq/What are the differences between MCT, BFR, BFS, and ITS?.md

 {
-    "type":"question",
     "categories": ["BFS", "BFR"]
 }

 # What are the differences between MCT, BFR, BFS, and ITS?